jitendra-jeena/Flask--Projects/E-Learning/Readme.md

 The project makes use of Python3, Flask, MongoDB ,HTML, CSS and Bootstrap.

+### Sample:
+View sample screenshoots of application at : https://github.com/jitendra-jeena/Flask--Projects/tree/master/E-Learning/Sample.pdf

+### How To Run :
+* Clone/Download the Repository
+* Create a Virtual Environment :- `python3 -m venv <name_of_virtualenv>`
+* Download the requirements as:- `pip install -r requirements.txt`
+* Execute the app using : `flask run`

 ### Requirements:-
 Download the requirements as:- `pip install -r requirements.txt`
 * Babel==2.8.0